It’s not every day you get to (almost) stand centre stage at Mayflower Theatre.

 Between lockdowns and riding the roller coaster of the 2020/2021 pandemic and its devastating effect on live performances and events, didn’t necessarily feel like the best time to get up there.
 But to focus on a new vision and to bring it to life, ready for when we all get back together, was exactly the right time and it couldn’t come too soon.

-We were asked to help name and brand, Studio 144 in Southampton’s Guildhall Square – part of the burgeoning Cultural Quarter and a bespoke creative space which was no longer in use.
-At this key point in Southampton’s bid to become City of Culture in 2025 Mayflower it also felt like the time was right to seize that opportunity with all its community’s hands.
+We were asked to help name and brand, Studio 144 in Southampton’s Guildhall Square – part of the burgeoning Cultural Quarter and a bespoke creative space that was no longer in use.
+At this key point in Southampton’s bid to become City of Culture in 2025, it also felt like the time was right to seize that opportunity with all its community’s hands.